 We continue to work hard to produce affordable, reliable power that Georgia’s EMCs distribute to millions of residents, businesses and other organizations across the state.
 Because we’re committed to producing power through a balanced and diverse portfolio of generating resources, our Member EMCs are well positioned for years to come.

 Board of Directors

 Our board includes EMC directors and managers as well as an independent director.

 Wm.
 Ronald Duffey, Outside Director; Bobby C. Smith Jr., Chairman, Planters EMC; Jeffrey W. Murphy, Hart EMC; Marshall S. Millwood, Vice Chairman, Sawnee EMC; Fred A. McWhorter, Rayle EMC; George L. Weaver, Central Georgia EMC

 Our management ensures we effectively maintain our generation assets and serve the EMCs with excellence.

 Mike W. Price

 Betsy B. Higgins

 Billy F. Ussery

-Executive Vice President, Member and External Relations
+Executive Vice President, Member Relations

 Annalisa M. Bloodworth